sjentsch/lsjDocs/Ch04/Ch04_Descriptives_3.rst

 There are two more descriptive statistics that you will sometimes see reported in the psychological literature: skew and kurtosis.
-In practice, neither one is used anywhere near as frequently as the measures of central tendency and variability that we’ve been talking about.
-Skew is pretty important, so you do see it mentioned a fair bit, but I’ve actually never seen kurtosis reported in a scientific article to date.
+In practice, neither one is used anywhere near as frequently as the measures of central tendency and variability that we have been talking about.
+Skew is pretty important, so you do see it mentioned a fair bit, but I have actually never seen kurtosis reported in a scientific article to date.

 .. ----------------------------------------------------------------------------